 The issue at hand is the interest rate that the public pension systems are allowed to assume in calculating how much money they need to fund future pension liabilities.
 The fundamental rule of finance theory is that if you guarantee a future payment—as pension funds do—then you need to figure your investment returns based on investments guaranteed not to lose money.
 In other words, the interest rate you should use in calculations is the so-called “safe rate of return.”
 Safe assets don’t pay as much as risky assets.
 When we invest for our own retirement, most of us put some of our money in stocks.
 We realize that if the stock market takes a turn for the worse we’ll be hurt, but the odds are good that we’re better off with some risk in the investment.
 The issue is that when we invest for ourselves we’ve decided to risk a smaller retirement income.
 Pension funds have promised a specified payment level—therefore they should be forecasting earnings only at the safe rate of return..

-explains that public pension funds can be valued in two ways.
+The way the law is written, public pension funds are allowed to assume they will earn at the higher, risky rate.
+Nobel laureate William Sharpe (Bill invented much of modern finance theory) explains that public pension funds can be valued in two ways.
 The “actuarial approach” uses the (legally permissible) higher, risky interest rate.
 The “market value approach” uses the (correct) lower, safe rate of interest.
 For example, CalPERS (the giant California public pension system for most workers other than teachers) assumes a 7.5 percent return on assets (actuarial approach) when deciding how much money it needs to set aside but assumes a much lower 2.56 percent return (“market value approach”) when negotiating buyouts from the system.

 All this makes an unbelievably large difference.
 Suppose you wanted to guarantee a $20,000 a year pension with 30 years of payments.
 If you believe that you are guaranteed to earn 7.5 percent a year then you need to set aside $236,208.
 But if you are only sure to earn 2.56 percent a year then the required set aside rises to $415,276.
 In this example, a pension fund using the actuarial method has set aside only a bit over half of what it really needs.